chadwickcasp/laser_image_analysis/README.md

 ###### Macros called in Analysis_Pipeline:

-  SetPoint.ijm - Marks the center of the image and uses this as a reference point.
+  -SetPoint.ijm - Marks the center of the image and uses this as a reference point.

-  CropStack.ijm - The laser points should be equidistant from the reference point.
+  -CropStack.ijm - The laser points should be equidistant from the reference point.
 This crops out all image features
     that are outside of the laser point's range.

-  Colorize.ijm - This module correctly thresholds the image and converts it into 8-bit in order to perform particle
+  -Colorize.ijm - This module correctly thresholds the image and converts it into 8-bit in order to perform particle
     analysis

-  LaserSelect.ijm - Allows the laser points to be manually selected.
+  -LaserSelect.ijm - Allows the laser points to be manually selected.
 This is to be run when the automation is failing.

 ###### Coupling_Pipeline:
   The pipeline used to analyze coupling region images.
 When results put into the spreadsheet, this calculates the low